-(13) Impairment of Intangible and Other Assets
+(14) Impairment of Intangible and Other Assets

 During the 2020 second fiscal quarter, the Company recorded a non-cash impairment charge of \$2,582,000 in respect of certain assets, primarily customer contract and related customer relationship intangible assets, acquired on September 20, 2017, along with substantially all of the other assets of the asset-light transportation logistics business of Fletes Avella, S.A. de C.V. ("Fletes Avella").
 As previously disclosed in Item 1A.
-Risk Factors in the Company's Form 10-Q for the 2020 first quarter, negative macroeconomic trends in Mexico, including issues in the international oil and gas sector, have caused significant disruptions in the Mexican economy.
+Risk Factors in the Company's Form 10-Q for the 2020 first quarter, negative macroeconomic trends in Mexico have caused significant disruptions in the Mexican economy.
 Accordingly, management performed impairment tests of the carrying values of certain assets that primarily relate to intra-Mexico business acquired as a part of the Fletes Avella acquisition.
 The impairment tests resulted in an impairment charge of \$2,582,000, as the negative macroeconomic trends in Mexico have caused current financial projections relating to these intangible assets to be substantially below those originally anticipated at the acquisition date.
-There was no corresponding goodwill impairment charge recorded as the fair value of the Company's Mexico and cross-border reporting unit continues to significantly exceed its carrying value as of June 27, 2020.
+There was no corresponding goodwill impairment charge recorded as the fair value of the Company's Mexico and cross-border reporting unit continues to significantly exceed its carrying value as of September 26, 2020.

-(14) Recent Accounting Pronouncements
+(15) Recent Accounting Pronouncements